Mick Fabar: Personal

 Mick Fabar was born in Orange, New South Wales to John and Anne Fabar.
 He lives in Orange with his wife and three children.
 In 2007 Fabar’s youngest daughter was admitted to Westmead children’s Hospital Sydney with a life-threatening condition for which she made a full recovery.

 Charity

 Fabar is a long standing board member of Ronald McDonald House Charities - 2004 to current, and has been pivotal in the funding and construction of Ronald McDonald House Orange.
 He is also a national ambassador for Stand Tall working with and inspiring under privileged teenagers.

 Legal issues

-In early 2008, Mick Fabar was charged with several counts of breaching apprehended violence orders.
+In early 2008, Fabar was charged with several counts of breaching apprehended violence orders.
 On 27 February 2008, he pleaded guilty to seven counts after police dropped 19 further charges.
 He was given a six-month suspended sentence.
-In June 2008, following an appeal, that sentence was reduced to an 18-month good behaviour bond, on account of Fabar's charity work with Ronald McDonald House.
+In June 2008, following an appeal, that sentence was reduced to an 18-month good behaviour bond, on account of Fabar's charity work with the Ronald McDonald House.